Almighty-Finger/CFV_Pack_Sim/README.md

 ______________________________________________________________________________________________________________________________
 Bug Fixing:

-god pack toggle
+god pack logic(might take a while)

-EB10 SPs wording

 ______________________________________________________________________________________________________________________________
 Images uploaded till: Everything that exist in the sim